YoobeeWebTutors/javascript-manual/19-events.md

 * `DOMContentLoaded` -- fires when the elements inside the element being listened to have all been downloaded and put on the page.
 This triggers before all the resources are downloaded.
 * `click` -- when the element is clicked or activated via the keyboard.
-* `focus` -- when the element receives keyboard focus, such as a link or input field
+* `focus` -- when the element receives keyboard focus, such as a link or input field.
-* `blur` -- when the element loses keyboard focus
+* `blur` -- when the element loses keyboard focus.
 * `change` -- when an input, textarea, or select element value is committed (usually when element loses keyboard focus and its value has changed since it gained focus).
-* `submit` -- when the form element is submitted (by a submit button being clicked or otherwise triggering the submit)
+* `submit` -- when the form element is submitted (by a submit button being clicked or otherwise triggering the submit).

 Less common but no less useful: